Level3-REST/site/doc/profiles/nexus.md

 ### Discovery

-The Nexus profile presents the required `Profile` and `Allow` headers.
-If the resources offers state data, it must include the `Content-Type` header indicating the mime type of the representation.
+The Nexus profile presents the required `profile` and `allow` headers.
+If the resources offers state data, it must include the `content-type` header indicating the mime type of the representation.

 ![](nexus/discovery.svg){: .center-image}